spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_ifu.rst

 This module serves as the interface for applying ``outlier_detection`` to IFU observations, like those taken with NIRSpec and MIRI.
-A :ref:`Stage 3 association <asn-level3-techspecs>`, which is loaded into a :py:class:`~jwst.datamodels.ModelContainer` object, serves as the basic format for all processing performed by this step.
+A :ref:`Stage 3 association <asn-level3-techspecs>`, which is loaded into a :py:class:`~jwst.datamodels.container.ModelContainer` object, serves as the basic format for all processing performed by this step.

 After launch it was discovered that the bad pixels on the MIRI detectors vary with time.